Lånkebanen

-Lånkebanen is a road racing circuit situated near Hell in Lånke, Stjørdal, Norway.
+Lånkebanen is a road racing circuit situated just east of the village of Hell in the Lånke area of Stjørdal Municipality, Norway.
 The venue opened in 1987 as the first asphalt track in the country.
 It is used for a variety of motorsports, including rallycross, go-kart and motorcycle racing.
 The venue also features a designated hillclimbing and a motocross track on the slopes below, and a harness racing oval.
 Lånkebanen is owned by the Norwegian Automobile Federation (NAF).

 The venue also serves the National Driving Teacher School and is used for testing by SINTEF and Q-Free.

 At an international level the venue is used for rallycross races.
 Lånkebanen has featured a round of the FIA European Rallycross Championship since 2011.
 It has since the inauguration of the FIA World Rallycross Championship in 2014 hosted World RX of Norway.